How to manually update kubeconfig/cluster configuration

 Issue/Introduction

-1. Users notice that their K8S VIMs are Disconnected in TCA-M, or the status of the Workload Cluster is disconnected (indicated with a red dot) in TCA-CP Appliance Management portal (9443).
+• K8S VIMs are disconnected in TCA-M, or the status of a cluster is disconnected (indicated with a red dot) in TCA-CP Appliance Management portal (9443).

-2. In TCA UI under partner system, Harbor is registered and connected Kubernetes cluster as VIM.
+• In TCA UI under partner system, Harbor is registered and connected Kubernetes cluster as VIM.
 In cluster Harbor add-on gets added successfully.
 But in partner system still it shows "Initiated", it should show "Enable".
-Due to this issue CNF installation also gets failed.

 Environment